 Stage 2: Semifinalists

-From these submittals, thirty-five authors from 17 countries have been advanced to the Semifinalist round (Stage Two) of the BERKELEY PRIZE 2013 competition.
 Semifinalists are now invited to submit a 2500-word Essay based on their 500-word Proposal.
 At least five, but up to seven, top Essays will be selected for final judging by this year’s BERKELEY PRIZE Jury.
 New instructions for this year’s Semifinalists are included below the list of this year’s Stage One winners.
 Please read these carefully, particularly since they differ from past years.

 All authors, whether promoted to Semifinalist status or not, can login to view the Readers’ comments regarding your Proposals.